-The existence of HPC remains controversial largely due to the mixed results obtained from different lineage tracing studies[31,35,36].
+The existence of HPCs remains controversial, largely due to the mixed results obtained from different lineage-tracing studies[31,35,36].
 Technical factors such as the selection of the promoter that controls the expression of Cre recombinase is one of the causes for this discrepancy.
-For example, it has been shown that some hepatocytes express Sox9 after tamoxifen injection or liver injury and these may result in the labelling of hepatocytes which can leads to erroneous conclusion that overestimates the contribution from cells with biliary origin[35,37-39].
-Furthermore, it is known that hepatocytes have a propensity to express certain biliary markers such as osteopontin upon stress[40].
-It seems that biliary marker such as Krt19 is an exception to this phenomenon, as Krt19 is not expressed by hepatocytes following injury making Krt19 one of the most common marker used for lineage tracing studies[39].
-It is worth investigating whether other biliary markers such as EpCAM or Trop2 share similar characteristics as Krt19 during liver injury[25].
-Another possibility for the discrepancy might due to the variance in injury models applied.
-For example, different studies have used different percentage of ethionine in water (0.1%%-0.15%)[33,35].
-The level of ethionine controls the severity of injury by inhibiting hepatocyte proliferation, which is crucial for the activation and differentiation of cholangiocytes to hepatocytes.
-The level of injury can also be affected by age, gender, and the intake of ethionine supplemented water and special diets.
-As the intake of diets is highly variable across individual mouse, this might leads to the discrepancy observed due to the high regenerative capacity of hepatocytes.
-A recent study performed by Deng et al[41] showing Krt19 positive cells can differentiate into hepatocytes following long term liver injury induced by the supplement of DDC diet.
+For example, it has been shown that some hepatocytes express Sox9 after tamoxifen injection or liver injury, which may result in the labelling of hepatocytes, potentially leading to the erroneous conclusion that overestimates the contribution from cells with biliary origin[35,37-39].
+Furthermore, it is known that hepatocytes have a propensity to express certain biliary markers like osteopontin upon stress[40].
+It seems that biliary markers such as Krt19 are an exception to this phenomenon, as Krt19 is not expressed by hepatocytes following injury, making it one of the most common markers used for lineage-tracing studies[39].
+It is worth investigating whether other biliary markers such as EpCAM or Trop2 share similar characteristics to Krt19 during liver injury[25].
+Another potential reason for the discrepancy might be the variable in injury models applied.
+For example, different studies have used different percentages of ethionine in water (0.1%-0.15%)[33,35].
+The level of ethionine controls the severity of injury by inhibiting hepatocyte proliferation, which is crucial for the activation and differentiation of cholangiocytes into hepatocytes.
+The level of injury can also be affected by age, gender, the intake of ethionine-supplemented water and special diets.
+As the intake of diets is highly variable across individual mice, this might lead to the discrepancy observed due to the high regenerative capacity of hepatocytes.
+A recent study performed by Deng et al[41] showed that Krt19-positive cells can differentiate into hepatocytes following long-term liver injury induced by the DDC diet.
 This shows the importance of selecting an appropriate injury model to investigate the true regenerative potential of cholangiocytes.